Tuesday, October 19, 2021

 • Whilst strict triangulation can only be achieved by looking at matches on the same DNA site, make sure you compare matches in the 'identical segment locations' on all DNA sites for 'bridge matches' (matches at multiple sites) as these can be additional 'clues';

 • Remember, to confirm the segment as belonging to a particular ancestor, you must ensure that all matches share an identical AND overlapping segment, i.e. a 'triangulated segment' that is 'identical by descent'.
 There also needs to be sufficient genealogical distance between the matches in the group to demonstrate how the segment was passed down (i.e. not just close matches such as parent/child/siblings).
-This will be covered in more depth in Module 4.
+This is covered in more detail in Module 4.

 These posts from Module 2 may be good to review: